sekika/kaidoku/docs/logic.md

 For more difficult problems, these logics do not directly lead to solution, and 'trial and error' approach is required.
 Computers can easily perform such trial and error with search algorithm.
 Such puzzles are too hard for normal human beings, but some people enjoy solving such touch puzzles.

+## Logics implemented in Kaidoku

 Actually the easiest way for the computers to solve sudoku is to use only the naked single logic and search algorithm, because the computers can make so many times of trial and errors quite easily.

-Kaidoku tries to find the best way for humans to solve a sudoku puzzles, and use the search algorithm as a last resort.
+However, kaidoku uses many logics to find the best way for humans to solve a sudoku puzzles, and use the search algorithm as a last resort.

-## Logics implemented in Kaidoku

 Following logics are currently implemented in Kaidoku.
 These logics are applied in this order.